anomaddev/BoardingPassKit/README.md

 # BoardingPassKit

-This Swift framework will allow you to read the barcodes and QR codes from boarding passes and other documents that are encoded using the IATA 2D barcode standard.
+This Swift framework will allow you to parse the barcodes and QR codes of airline boarding passes and other documents that are encoded using the IATA 2D barcode standard.

 **This Framework is still in development.
 Please use with caution in your projects!**